poissonconsulting/bauw/README.md

 # bauw

-An R package of the data from Bayesian Analysis using WinBUGS
+An R package of the data from Bayesian Population Analysis using
+WinBUGS: A Hierarchical Perspective 1st Edition by Kéry and Schaub (2011)